Home > All Recipes > Frosting > Peanut Buttery Whipped Ganache Frosting

 Powdered sugar added to a bowl of thick ganache.

-Cover and transfer the mixed ganache to the refrigerator.
-Let it chill for at least 1 hour so it can thicken.
+Cover and transfer to the refrigerator, and let the ganache chill for at least 1 hour so it can thicken.

 Add the powdered sugar and vanilla and beat until smooth and fluffy.